Extrusion Simulation for Engineering Validation

-Simulate metal and polymer extrusion before tooling, validate die performance earlier, and identify flow, distortion, temperature, and surface-quality risks before they become manufacturing problems.
+Evaluate metal and polymer extrusion processes to identify flow, distortion, and thermal risks before manufacturing.

 What is Altair Inspire Extrude?